Chasing a 2:05 Half Marathon – 12‑Week Training Plan

 FAQ

 Q: I missed a tempo run.
 What should I do?
-A: Replace the next easy run with the tempo, or shift the tempo to the following week and keep the original long run.
-Maintaining overall weekly volume is more important than a single session.
+A: Slot the tempo into the next easy day, or move it forward a week and keep the long run intact.
+Weekly distance matters more than every single session.

-Q: I’m feeling sore after interval days.
-Is that normal?
-A: Some muscle fatigue is expected.
-If soreness persists >48 h, cut the intensity, add extra recovery, and ensure you’re stretching and foam‑rolling.
+Q: I’m sore after interval days.
+Is this normal?
+A: Some soreness is expected.
+If it sticks past two days, scale back the speed work, add recovery, and don’t skip stretching and foam rolling.

-Q: Can I run on a treadmill for the long run?
-A: Absolutely.
-Set the incline to 1‑2 % to mimic outdoor resistance and practice your race‑pace splits.
+Q: Can I do the long run on a treadmill?
+A: Yes.
+Set the incline to 1 to 2% to mimic outdoor conditions and dial in race-pace segments.

-Q: How do I know if I’m ready for race day?
-A: In the final week, you should feel strong after the 3‑mile tempo and confident that the 9:20 min/mi pace feels sustainable for at least 6‑8 mi.
+Q: How do I know I’m ready for race day?
+A: You’re ready when the 3-mile tempo in the final week feels smooth and 9:20 min/mi feels doable for 6 to 8 miles at a time.

 References